 This is equivalent to Do Not Deassert option for Switching Activity for Resets.
 The Deassert option will not be set in the following exceptional conditions:

-- If a reset net is connected to pins of different polarity. - For example: If a reset net is connected to both the active high reset pin and active low reset pin, then the command would not try to set value on this net. - If a net connected to active high reset pin is also connected to an active high enable pin at the same time, then this command will not do anything. - Nets connected with synchronizer circuits which provide an asynchronous clear and synchronous deassert functionality to avoid meta-stability issue crossing different clock domains.
+- If a reset net is connected to pins of different polarity.
+For example, if a reset net is connected to both the active-High reset pin and active-Low reset pin, then the command would not try to set value on this net. - If a net connected to active-High reset pin is also connected to an active-High enable pin at the same time, then this command does not do anything. - Nets connected with synchronizer circuits which provide an asynchronous clear and synchronous deassert functionality to avoid meta-stability issue crossing different clock domains.